dereksonderegger/444/docs/02_Intro_to_DataFrames.md

 ## Exercises
-1. Create a data frame "by hand" with the names and heights of your own family.
+1. Create a data frame "by hand" with the names, ages, and heights of your own family. *If this feels odd, feel free to make up people or include pets.*

 2. Calculate the mean age amongst your family.